-Provides students with the skills, knowledge and ability to critically engage with, discuss and evaluate music video genres, history, aesthetics, production, evolution and budgeting.
-Students will produce a music video in groups, utilising digital video equipment and working with local musicians.
+Provides students with the skills, knowledge and ability to critically engage with, discuss and evaluate music video genres, history, aesthetics, production and budgeting.
+Students will produce a music video in groups, with a focus on live performances and working client based scenarios with local musicians.

-1. Develop skills, knowledge and understandings relevant to music video production;
+1. Demonstrate skills, knowledge and understandings relevant to music video as a promotional tool

 - Music video budgeting, planning and pitching